chrisevans9629/DiscordWars/README.md

   - change to the generate state
 - if an opposing team hits the base, decrease the health

+### Combining Units
+when fps is low, units of the same team are combined, increasing their value
+- the unit scale will be increased to the max

 # How does the game work?